Ashi1993/bfsi-samples/templates/bfsi-account-and-transaction-api/Package.md

 ### Setup and run on Choreo

-1. Perform steps 1 & 2 as mentioned above.
+1. Perform steps 1 to 3 as mentioned above.

 2. Push the project to a new GitHub repository.